 This one gives you the ability to deal much damage at level one.
 I would recommend this alternative if you're playing against squishy champions like Sona for example.

-Mercury's Treads You're very vulnerable to Crowd Controls due if you can't run away with Decoy you are dead.
+Mercury's Treads You're very vulnerable to Crowd Controls due if you can't run away with Warrior Trickster you are dead.
 Which is bad.